Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 I had one online student using Verithins for a year and she never understood why I kept calling my pencils buttery because hers were hard and brittle.
 Once she got her hands on a real Soft Core, months of my classes suddenly made sense.

-It seems I always have a few students who learn they’ve got the wrong Prismacolor but refuse to upgrade until they've recouped their original investment.
+And there are always a few students who learn they’ve got the wrong Prismacolor but refuse to upgrade until they've gotten their money’s worth from the bad pencils.

 So please, before you accept an internet opinion about terrible, horrible, Black Plague inducing Prismacolor pencils… find out which Prismas they're referring to.